CPAC and SCRAM ankle bracelets for San Diego Countyrick

 To reach CPAC, Email CPAC@sdsheriff.org or visit HERE.

-Do NOT phone San Diego County DUI Law Center, the lawyer who represents people in DUI cases.
+Do NOT phone San Diego County DUI Law Center, as DUI lawyer Rick Mueller only represents people in DUI cases.
 See below CPAC information.

 Going to San Diego County Jail is not something you want to do.
 At The San Diego County DUI Law Center, attorney Rick Mueller makes it a priority to avoid actual custody in jail in a DUI case.

-In this news release, these alcohol-free ankle bracelet options are discussed:
+In this article, these alcohol-free ankle bracelet options are discussed:

 - CPAC (San Diego county)